 There are clear regulations around the use of the word 'Anzac' under the Protection of Word 'Anzac' Act 1920 (the Act) and penalties apply for the incorrect use of the term.
-Permission from the Minister for Veterans' Affairs is generally required to use the word 'Anzac' in a commercial context.
+Permission from the Minister for Veterans and Defence Personnel is generally required to use the word 'Anzac' in a commercial context.

 The Department of Veterans' Affairs (DVA) issues the Use of the Word 'Anzac' Guidelines (the Guidelines) to help Australians comply with the legal restrictions on the use of the word 'Anzac'.
 The Guidelines were created under the Commonwealth's Regulator Performance Framework and can be accessed using either of the following links:

 This page contains general information on the rules around the word 'Anzac'.
-Please refer to the Guidelines if you would like a more detailed explanation of these rules and the process for applying to use the word 'Anzac'.
+Refer to the Guidelines (available for download, via the links above) if you would like a more detailed explanation of these rules and the process for applying to use the word 'Anzac'.

 The Protection of Word 'Anzac' Regulations 1921 (Cth) state that:

 'no person may use the word 'Anzac', or any word resembling it, in connection with any trade, business, calling or profession or in connection with any entertainment or any lottery or art union or as the name or part of a name of any private residence, boat, vehicle of charitable or other institution, or other institution, or any building without the authority of the Minister for Veterans' Affairs.'

 Importing any 'Anzac' goods without the permission of the Minister for Veterans and Defence Personnel is prohibited.